LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/log-debug.md

 Use `logCustomEvent` for tracking specific bot events for the purpose of analytics.
 This function requires some type of user message and an event name.

 {: .important}
 The event detail is optional.
-Keep the event detail short, as it can't be more than 32 kilobytes, i.e., 32,000 characters in length.
+Keep the event detail short, as it can't be more than 32 kilobytes, i.e., approximately 32,000 characters in length.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |